MatSciBench: Benchmarking the Reasoning Ability of Large Language Models in Materials Science: Introduction

 Despite the abundance of scientific problem-solving benchmarks, LLMs' reasoning abilities in materials science remain underexplored.
 Materials science occupies a unique position at the intersection of physics and chemistry, bridging fundamental science and engineering applications.
 This interdisciplinary field inherently relies on knowledge integration across multiple domains and requires complex reasoning capabilities.
-Existing reasoning benchmarks in materials science are limited by the lack of comprehensive evaluation and correct solutions \citep{zaki2024mascqa}, or by the dependence on synthetic data generated by LLMs themselves, which introduces unavoidable noises \citep{alamparamacbench}.
-In addition, none of the existing benchmarks adequately assesses the multimodal reasoning ability of LLM in material science.
+Existing reasoning benchmarks in materials science are limited by the lack of comprehensive evaluation and correct solutions \citep{zaki2024mascqa}, or by the dependence on synthetic data generated by LLMs themselves, which introduces unavoidable noise \citep{alamparamacbench}.
+In addition, none of the existing benchmarks adequately assesses the multimodal reasoning ability of LLMs in materials science.

 To comprehensively evaluate LLMs' reasoning abilities in materials science, we propose \ours{}, a benchmark comprising 1340 meticulously curated questions from 10 college-level textbooks spanning essential subdisciplines of materials science.
 All questions are open-ended to prevent model guessing while enabling objective assessment through rule-based judgment.
-For structured evaluation, \ours{} constructs a comprehensive and fine-grained taxonomy with 6 primary fields (Materials, Properties, Structures, Fundamental Mechanisms, Processes, Failure Mechanisms) and 31 sub-fields that capture materials science's interdisciplinary nature, enabling assessment of reasoning abilities on specific domains.
-In addition, questions are classified into three difficulty levels based on reasoning length required to solve the question, with 50.7\% easy, 29.1\% medium, and 20.1\% hard questions.
-The 270 hard questions require long solving process, deliberately challenging models' complex reasoning capabilities.
-Detailed solutions to 944 of the questions are included to facilitate error categorization and process-level evaluations.
-The benchmark also incorporates 315 questions with visual contexts to assess multimodal reasoning abilities.
+For structured evaluation, \ours{} constructs a comprehensive and fine-grained taxonomy with 6 primary fields (Materials, Properties, Structures, Fundamental Mechanisms, Processes, Failure Mechanisms) and 31 subfields that capture materials science's interdisciplinary nature, enabling assessment of reasoning abilities on specific domains.
+In addition, questions are classified into three difficulty levels based on reasoning length required to solve the question, with 57.2\% easy, 27.2\% medium, and 15.6\% hard questions.
+The 209 hard questions require long solving process, deliberately challenging models' complex reasoning capabilities.
+Detailed solutions to 946 of the questions are included to facilitate error categorization and process-level evaluations.
+The benchmark also incorporates 315 questions with images to assess multimodal reasoning abilities.